Education & Other Stuff

 By Patrick J. Lamb

-As a kid, my dad used to take me to watch tradesman work.
-Bricklayers, finish and rough carpenters, tilesetters, electricians and others.
+As a kid, my dad used to take me to watch tradesmen work.
+Bricklayers, finish and rough carpenters, tile setters, electricians, and others.
 The point was to pick up pointers, to learn from those with more expertise than my dad could share.
-I was hooked at that young age on the value of learning from those with skill and wisdom I did not have.
+I was hooked at that young age on the value of learning from those with the skill and wisdom I did not have.
 I carry this interest with me to this day.

 As the father of young kids with an interest in music, I began reading business books at the bookstore near the store where music lessons were taught.
 I met many people—interestingly, never any lawyers—and I read a lot of business books.
 I remember learning about Six Sigma in a book about Jack Welch at GE, for example.
 I learned about marketing and consultative selling—the idea that if you worked with a customer to solve the customer’s problem, you might end up with a lifelong friend as well as a customer, but only if what you were selling was the best solution to the customer’s problem.
 I found these and many other business topics fascinating, and I pondered why these approaches that worked so well in business did not apply to the business of law.